MARKET SNAPSHOT: Dow Breaks Above 24,000, On Track For Longest Streak Of Monthly Gains In 22 Years

 ADVERTISEMENT

 The day's gains were broad, with all 11 of the S&P 500's primary sectors in positive territory for the day.
-However, energy shares were the biggest gainers, up 1.6%.
-Financial stocks rose 1%.
+However, energy shares were among the biggest gainers, up 1.2%.
+Financial stocks rose 1.2%.

 Read:Highflying tech stocks fall back toward earth (http://www.marketwatch.com/story/chipmaker-tech-selloff-drags-on-broader-market-2017-11-29)